YuLim2/YuLim2/README.md

 ### Hi there 👋

-I'm interested in solving countless problems with small things.
+I'm interested in solving countless problems with small things. <br>
 Currently, I am studying NLP for developing a chatbot.
 I will develop new and valuable products by utilizing the hidden value of the data.